FAQs

 The first session is an opportunity for us to get to know each other and discuss what brings you to counselling.
 We’ll talk about your goals, how I work, and any questions you have.
 There’s no pressure to share more than you feel comfortable with — it’s simply a starting point.

-4. How many sessions will I need?
+4. How many sessions will I need, and how often?

 The number of sessions varies from person to person.
 Some clients find a few sessions helpful for a specific issue, while others prefer longer-term therapy for deeper exploration.
 We’ll review your progress regularly and decide together what feels right for you.
+I offer sessions weekly or every other week, depending on your preference.

 5. Is counselling confidential?